INTERNATIONAL MEDICAL SCHOOL APPLICATIONS

-An inclusive and diverse learning community.
-At AUC we take great pride in building a community of students, faculty, and staff who work together in a culture of mutual respect.
+AUC is an international medical school, and we take great pride in building a community of students, faculty, and staff who work together in a culture of mutual respect.
 AUC's diverse student population offers the chance to broaden your horizons and learn about different cultures or connect with fellow students with similar backgrounds and interests.

-An opportunity to see a different type of healthcare system.
-Whether you choose to complete your clinical rotations in the United States or the United Kingdom, you can see an entirely different healthcare system in action.
+Choosing an international medical school like AUC means you can choose to complete your clinical rotations in the United States or the United Kingdom.
+Either way, you can see an entirely different healthcare system in action.
 Given that the practice of medicine is becoming increasingly globalized, this experiential learning could help you add a valuable, broader perspective of how varying healthcare systems operate.

 Currently we have specific information on our website for applicants from Canada and the United Kingdom.
 Please check back for additional information on other countries, or contact our international admissions team below.

 APPLYING TO AUC IF YOU ARE FROM CANADA

 Since AUC is a medical school that accepts international students, more than 10 percent of AUC’s student body is made up of Canadian students—a number that is expected to grow as our Canadian graduates continue earning residencies and fellowships in both the United States and Canada.
 Applying to AUC is a very similar process to applying to a medical school in Canada and our admissions requirements are largely the same.
 Though AUC does not participate in the Ontario Medical Schools Application Service (OMSAS), you can easily apply to AUC online.